cherttov/godot-dev-console/README.md

 By default on the right side of the screen there will be an `Inspector` tab, at the top there is a `Console Toggle Keybind` parameter with a drop down menu of all the [Keys](https://docs.godotengine.org/en/4.6/classes/class_@globalscope.html#enum-globalscope-key) available.

 ## Usage ##
+Do not use the `DevConsoleInternal` class, intead use the `DevConsole` singleton as shown below

 ### Adding commands ###
 In order to use, add commands with reference to a coresponding function in `_ready` function like this:
 ```gdscript